diyar95-max/diyarm95---max.github.io/README.md

 # Report:
 Determinants of Physician Satisfaction
 # Introduction
-The determinants of physician satisfaction, including salary, workload, lifestyle control, and risk of infection, are the focus of this study.
+This study investigates the determinants of physician satisfaction among various medical specialties in the United States.
+Despite the high income and respect of the medical profession, most physicians report dissatisfaction with their jobs.
+This research aims to determine the factors that most influence physician satisfaction, including compensation, workload, autonomy in lifestyle, risk of infection, and working time
 # Methodology
 Multiple regression analysis was employed to contrast these factors with overall satisfaction.
 # Results